 · Stay away from braids, ponytails, or other hairstyles that cause an unnecessary pull on your hair.

 · Don't color hair frequently.
-Harsh chemicals will not only damage it, but also to hair follicles as well.
+Harsh chemicals will not only damage your hair, but also the follicles as well.

-· Don't style your hair high heat tools.
+· Don't style your hair high heating tools.

-· Massage your head gently with fingertips using circular motions, to increase blood circulation in the scalp.
+· Massage head gently with fingertips in circular motions, to increase blood circulation into the scalp.

 · Eat protein foods like meat, poultry, pork, seafood, eggs, milk, cheese, yogurt, tofu, beans, lentils, seeds, nuts, and fish like salmon which also contain omega 3 fatty acids.

 · Consume fruits and vegetables that contain zinc and folic acid, like bananas, grapes, papaya, strawberries, avocados, broccoli, asparagus, and cabbage.

 · Eat some leafy greens as spinach, kale, chard, and mustard greens.
 They are a good source of vitamin B-12 and iron, essential for the good health of your hair.
 It's better cooked than raw, if you want a higher concentration of iron.

 · Check out your medical conditions, to see if they are causing your hair to fall.
 Illnesses like anemia, lupus, diabetes, and thyroid disorders are some to watch.
 Even strong headaches could be the cause.

 · Verify the medications you are taking right now for whatever condition you are suffering, don't have side effects that cause your hair to fall.
 Ask your physician.